10/Content Storage Service

 a message digest represented as a lower-case hex string

-Note: “blobref” was shamelessly borrowed from Camlistore (see References below).
+Note: “blobref” was shamelessly borrowed from Perkeep (see References below).

 A store request SHALL be encoded as a Flux request message with the blob as raw payload (blob length > 0), or no payload (blob length = 0).

-A store response SHALL be encoded as a Flux response message with NULL-terminated blobref string as raw payload, or an error response.
+A store response SHALL be encoded as a Flux response message with the message digest as raw payload, or an error response.

 A request to store content that exceeds the maximum size SHALL receive error number 27, “File too large”, in response.